From Confrontation to Cooperation

-The German-Danish border region has changed fundamentally over the past 100 years: From a disputed stretch of land between two unequal neighbors to a model region for national minorities and peaceful coexistence.
-The border, which was defined by referenda in 1920, remained controversial for a long time – both among the national minorities and the respective majority populations.
+The German-Danish border region has changed fundamentally over the past 100 years: from a disputed strip of land between two unequal neighbors to a model region for national minorities and peaceful coexistence.
+The border, established by referenda in 1920, remained controversial for a long time, both among the national minorities and among the respective majority populations.

 An intercultural place of learning